latticecut/Wardley_Chapter2_Finding_a_path/README.md

 > "it has always been standardisation of components that has enabled creations of greater complexity" - Simon Wardley

-This is a Wardley Map for Chapter 2 of Simon Wardley's online book on topographical intelligence for business strategy [Wardley2016](#3).
+This is a Wardley Map for Chapter 2 of Simon Wardley's [online book](https://medium.com/wardleymaps/on-being-lost-2ef5f05eb1ec) on topographical intelligence for business strategy [3][#3].
 Full details can be found here (reading time ~24 mins): https://bit.ly/2zI1tpY

 # The first map